Children's Education Foundation - Vietnam

 CEO Australia, In-Country Manager - Australia

-I first went to Vietnam over 10 years ago.
+I first went to Vietnam over 20 years ago.
 Through subsequent visits I have seen the pride and joy the children take in their schooling and the belief parents have in its value.
-Working for CEF means I can help children and their parents to fulfill their longing to grow and develop through education.
+Working for CEF means I can help children to fulfill their longing to grow and develop through education.

-Going to school.
-It’s so much part of our growing up.
-It can be inspiring, boring.
-We make lifelong friends there and discover what we want to do and what we don’t.
-In Viet Nam going to school does all of this of course, but for girls in that country it can, literally, be a lifesaver.
-In the poorer more remote areas it gives safety, protection from exploitation.
-School gives young women a much better chance of breaking out of their sometimes desperate situations to do more with their lives and for their families than their parents were able to do.
+Normally going to school is so much a part of our childhood.
+It can be inspiring.
+We make lifelong friends there and discover what we want to do.
+In Viet Nam going to school does all of this of course, but for girls in this country it can, literally, be a lifesaver.
+In the poorer more remote areas it gives safety and protection from exploitation.
+School gives young women a much better chance of breaking out of their sometimes desperate situations to do more with their lives.
+They're then in a position to help their families, something their parents weren't able to do.

-I’m very much looking forward to another 13 years!
+I’m very much looking forward to many more years of helping!

 Picture